Great Tibet Tour Logo GREAT TIBET TOUR ®

 Overview

 Lhasa to Kathmandu Biking Tour is one of the most popular and preferred tours by riders from Tibet.
-It offers the longest and steepest downhill in the world, from the Qinghai-Tibet Plateau to the fertile rice fields of Kathmandu, dropping a total of 4500m!
-At first, You would need to stay in Lhasa for 2 days, for getting accustomed to its high altitude.
-Here you can pay a visit to the world's famed Potala Palace, Jokhang Temple, etc. Then you can ride towards Shigatse via the serene Yamdrok Lake and age-old Gyantse.
+It offers the longest and steepest downhill in the world, from the Qinghai-Tibet Plateau to the fertile rice fields of Kathmandu, dropping a total of 4,500m!
+At first, You would need to stay in Lhasa for 2 days to get accustomed to its high altitude.
+Here you can visit the world's famed Potala Palace, Jokhang Temple, etc. Then, you can ride towards Shigatse via the serene Yamdrok Lake and age-old Gyantse.
 After you have seen the Tashilhunpo monastery, the seat to Panchen Lama, move southwards along the Friendship Highway, and reach the world’s highest mountain peak - Mt.Everest, via Lhatse and Tingri.
 There you will have the opportunity to witness the majestic sunset and gaze at the spectacular starry sky.
-After that, continue your journey to the south, you will see Mt.Shisha Pangma, the peak with 8012 meters of altitude.
+After that, continue your journey to the south.
+You will see Mt.Shisha Pangma, at 8,012m.
 Finally, you will arrive at the Gyirong Port to cross over the Border bridge.
-And there's only last 160km to Kathmandu.
+And there's only last 160km away from Kathmandu.

 This cycling tour covers an array of spectacular sceneries, turquoise lakes, mighty glaciers, snow-covered mountains, lush green forests, ancient cities and monasteries, small villages, grand canyons, and breathtaking Himalayan landscapes.
 With so much to experience, this is definitely going to be an amazing bike tour!